 Give it Time to Cure

 Ceramic coatings need to “cure” to the paint after the application process.
 This gives them time to full bond.
 The process is normally completely within 24 hours, but some coatings may take less or more time than this.
-Here’s what to keep in mind:
+Here’s are some general guidelines:

-- Make sure the car doesn’t get wet within 24 hours.
+- Make sure the car doesn’t get wet within 24 hours (but ideally 48 hours).

 - Don’t use any chemicals (shampoo, snow foam etc.) within a week of applying the coating.